This Article Covers :-

-A Product Development Manager (PDM) is often a software developer, UI/UX designer, or a QA Tester who is responsible to develop a marketable product right from conception to distribution.
+A product development manager (PDM) is often a software developer, UI/UX designer, or QA tester responsible for developing a marketable product right from conception to distribution.

-A lot of tasks that Product Managers and Product Development Managers undertake overlap with each other.
+A lot of tasks that product managers and product development managers undertake overlap.
 The key difference lies between their focus and scope.

-On the other hand, product development managers undertake a more tactical role where they focus on conception and development as well as monitor and manage the products already developing.
+On the other hand, product development managers undertake a more tactical role.
+They focus on conception and development and monitor and manage the products already developing.